ypxio/euro-cli/README.md

 # euro-cli

-> CLI commands to show latest update from Euro 2016
+> CLI commands to show latest update from UEFA Euro 2016.
+All data provided by [Football Data API](http://api.football-data.org)

 <img src="https://raw.githubusercontent.com/yuripertamax/euro-cli/master/illustration.jpg" width="360">

 ## Why?

 Are you too lazy to type `your-country-name euro 2016` on [google.com](http://google.com)?
 This simple app will give you information about your favorite team(s) or country(ies) just with CLI command.
-All data provided by [Football Data API](api.football-data.org)
+All data provided by [Football Data API](http://api.football-data.org)

 ## Features